munificent/game-programming-patterns/book/data-locality.markdown

 ### Contiguous arrays

 Let's start with a <a href="game-loop.html" class="pattern">Game Loop</a> that processes a bunch of game entities.
 Those entities are decomposed into different domains -- AI, physics, and rendering -- using the <a href="component.html" class="pattern">Component</a> pattern.
-The game entity class looks something like this:
+Here's the game entity class:

 ^code game-entity